-Multiple blooms that last and last no matter what kind of soil it grows in-acidic, clay, loamy, sandy and even dry soil.
-In fact, it has a strong drought tolerance.
-Its bright flower heads will bring butterflies and other pollinators to the garden whether it's planted in woodland gardens, borders, or containers.
-In the fall, be sure to leave the seed heads alone, as they'll bring birds flocking for a much-needed feast..
-With so much to love, it's no wonder Wild Berry won the All-America Selections Award in 2010.
+Echinacea PowWow® Wild Berry produces multiple blooms that last no matter what kind of soil it grows in: acidic, clay, loamy, sandy, and even dry soil.
+In fact, wild berry coneflowers have a strong drought tolerance.
+The bright flower heads of this coneflower species will bring butterflies and other pollinators to the garden, whether it's planted in woodland gardens, borders, or planters.
+In the fall, be sure to leave the seed heads of the pow wow coneflower alone, as they'll bring birds flocking for a much-needed feast.
+With so much to love about this perennial, it's no wonder that the PowWow Wild Berry Coneflower won the All-America Selection Award in 2010.
 Echinacea purpurea 'PASA702917'

 This hot pink coneflower, Echinacea Wild Berry, is a perennial plant.
 Coneflowers can be propagated from seeds, but they also have root clumps that go dormant in fall before returning in the spring.
 This plant will flower in the first year, bringing colorful blooms from mid-summer to early fall, and will come back with flowers year after year.